TwisterMc/pdfjs-viewer-shortcode/readme.md

 This plugin can be installed either directly from your WordPress admin panel by searching for **PDF.js Viewer**, or downloading from the Wordpress Plugin Repository and uploading and expanding the archive into your sites `wp-content/plugins` directory.

 ## Changelog

+### v1.5.1

+* Reverting the update to Mozilla PDF.JS library as it broke older browsers and some other setups.

 ### v1.5